 Fund Category Equity Base Currency RM Launch Date 21 October 2008 Financial Year End 31 August Investment Objective The Fund aims to provide Unit Holders with capital growth over the medium-t capitalised companies in the Greater China region namely China, Hong Kong a companies listed on approved overseas markets.
-Foreign markets where the regulatory authority is an ordinary or associate men Note: Any material change to the Fund's investment objective would require Unit and Taiwan markets, as ng in larger s well as China-based Investment Policy and Strategy The Fund invests mainly in large capitalised companies to achieve capital growth over the medium- to long-te fund focuses on the Greater China region, namely China, Hong Kong and Taiwan markets, as well as China-bas companies (companies that derive more than 50% of its assets and/or earnings from China) listed on approved of markets.
-The remaining NAV of the Fund will be invested in money market including term deposits, repo and scash placements with financial institutions. approved overseas The Fund may also invest in CISs as well as unlisted equities with attractive pour are seeking a listing within one year. otential returns, particu ularly companies that The Fund Manager focuses on large capitalised companies (i.e. companies wit billion at the point of purchase) with exceptional growth and visible earnings prundervalued relative to their assessed true values and/or net asset backing.
+Foreign markets where the regulatory authority is an ordinary or associate men Note: Any material change to the Fund's investment objective would require Unit and Taiwan markets, as ng in larger s well as China-based Investment Policy and Strategy The Fund invests mainly in large capitalised companies to achieve capital growth over the med Fund focuses on the Greater China region, namely China, Hong Kong and Taiwan markets, as we companies (companies that derive more than 50% of its assets and/or earnings from China) listed markets.
+The remaining NAV of the Fund will be invested in money market including term deposit cash placements with financial institutions. approved overseas The Fund may also invest in CISs as well as unlisted equities with attractive potential returns, particularly companies that are seeking a listing within one year.
+The Fund Manager focuses on large capitalised companies (i.e. companies wit billion at the point of purchase) with exceptional growth and visible earnings prundervalued relative to their assessed true values and/or net asset backing.
 To companies with good management, strong niche and those that are leaders we respective countries.
 In addition, any active and frequent trading strategy will ospectus and/or comp he Fund Manager also ith a dominant market panies which are emphasises on share in their The Fund Manager may adopt temporary defensive strategies by lowering the investment climate is deemed to be unfavourable and placing the surplus casl investments in equities and equity-related securities may be lower than 70%, be Fund's NAV. n into money market ir struments.
 The Foreign markets where the regulatory authority is an ordinary or associate men The Fund predominantly invests in equities of companies with a market capital point of purchase). nber of IOSCO. lisation of more than US SD3 billion (at the Asset Allocation 70% to 98% of the Fund's NAV in equities and equity-related securities; and At least 2% of the Fund's NAV in liquid assets.
 Performance Benchmark MSCI Golden Dragon Index.
 The performance benchmark above is only used as a reference for investment profile of the Fund is not the same as the risk profile of this performance bencinformation is available on www.manulifeinvestment.com.my .
 Distribution Policy Distribution of income, if any, is incidental.